fivepunch/docs/docs/resources/fivepunch-cops-and-robbers/index.md

 ---

-## How to add a new Weapon
+## How to add new Weapons

-You can add new weapon to be used in match.
+You can add news weapons to the game.

 1. Add weapon icon inside folder `data/weapons/icons`, example: `data/weapons/icons/weapon_dagger.png`